Experience Human Powered Amusement

 Partners and Sponsors

 While Atlanta Streets Alive is organized by the Atlanta Bicycle Coalition, the event could not happen without the support of our organizing partners and generous sponsors.
-This year, The Coca-Cola Company stepped up as the presenting sponsor and will help make Atlanta Streets Alive a reality for Spring 2013 and Fall 2013.
+This year, The Mayor’s Office, the Office of Sustainability and the Deparment of Parks and Recreation stepped up as the presenting sponsors.
+Thanks to Mailchimp for their support.
 We are also proud to have the support of Ponce City Market as our event sponsor and look forward to its continued community involvement along the Atlanta BeltLine.
-The Atlanta BeltLine Partnership and Atlanta BeltLine Inc. have been terrific partners in planning this event.
 We also owe tremendous thanks to Atlanta City Council members Aaron Watson, Post 2 At-Large, Alex Wan, District 6, Kwanza Hall, District 2, Carla Smith, District 1, and Lamar Willis, Post 3 At-Large.
 These members believed in the power of Atlanta Streets Alive from the beginning.
 New Belgium Brewing is another key sponsor of Atlanta Streets Alive and continues to support the Atlanta Bicycle Coalition through its many bicycle friendly programs and events.
-We also thank our sponsors REI, AM 1690, Scoutmob, Creative Loafing and Boot Camp for a Cause for being community sponsors.
+We also thank our sponsors REI, 105.7, Creative Loafing for sponsors.
 To become a corporate sponsor, please contact Rebecca Serna at Rebecca@atlantabike.org.

 Media & Interviews